Kindle Fire HD review: A big improvement from Amazon

 For games, I didn't see many in Amazon's Appstore that were truly optimized with high-definition graphics at the time of my review.
 But I did load up Riptide GP and try it on Kindle Fire HD and Nexus 7.
 In terms of game performance, the experiences are close.
 Fire HD is highly competitive, but it lacks some finer shading in the water and the fancy splash effect that Riptide GP displays for Tegra 3 tablets like Nexus 7.

-Kindle Fire HD review: A big improvement from...Next Page
+Kindle Fire HD review: A big...Next Page